-Because of the pandemic, monitoring of the CDBG activities was not conducted in the 2020-2021 Program Year.
-The public services as well as the HOME Program activities were monitored by the City consultants during the 2020-2021 Program Year preparation, including a detailed review upon receipt of an application to determine eligibility and conformance with a National Objective and a Consolidated Plan goal.
-This review also examined the proposed use of funds, eligibility of the service area, eligibility of the intended beneficiaries and likelihood of compliance with other federal requirements such as the National Environmental Policy Act, the System for Award Management (SAM) debarment list, prevailing wage, Minority and Women Business Enterprise, Section 3 and federal acquisition and relocation regulations, as applicable.
+All activities are monitored, beginning with a detailed review upon receipt of an application to determine eligibility, conformance with a National Objective and conformance with a Plan goal.
+This review also examines the proposed use of funds, eligibility of the service area, eligibility of the intended beneficiaries and likelihood of compliance with other federal requirements such as the National Environmental Policy Act, the System for Award Management (SAM) debarment list, prevailing wage, Minority and Women Business Enterprise, Section 3 and federal acquisition and relocation regulations, as applicable.

-Applicants for funding were required to submit a copy of their single audit if the federal funding threshold under 2 CFR Part 200 was exceeded along with documentation to demonstrate capacity.
+Subrecipients are required to submit an audit and other documentation to establish their capacity, and any findings noted in the audit are reviewed with the applicant.
 Eligible applications are then considered for funding.
 Once funded, desk monitoring includes ongoing review of required quarterly performance reports.
 For CDBG public service and ESG activities, an on-site monitoring is conducted once every two (2) years, or more frequently as needed to ensure compliance.
-The Water of Life ESG Program received an on-site monitoring by the City in January 2019 and June 2021.
-Monitoring included both a fiscal and programmatic review of the subrecipient activities.

-Areas routinely reviewed included overall administration, financial systems, appropriateness of program expenditures, program delivery, client eligibility determination and documentation, reporting systems, and achievement toward achieving contractual goals.
-Following the monitoring visit, a written report was provided delineating the results of the review and any findings of non-compliance and the required corrective action.
-Subrecipients normally have 30 days to provide the City with corrective actions taken to address any noted findings.
-Individualized technical assistance was provided, as noted above, as soon as compliance concerns were identified.
-For CDBG capital projects, monitoring also included compliance with regulatory agreement requirements.
+These reviews include both a fiscal and programmatic review of the subrecipient's activities.
+The reviews determine if the subrecipient is complying with the program regulations and City contract.
+Areas routinely reviewed include overall administration, financial systems, appropriateness of program expenditures, program delivery, client eligibility determination and documentation, reporting systems, and achievement toward achieving contractual goals.
+Following the monitoring visit, a written report is provided delineating the results of the review and any findings of non-compliance and the required corrective action.
+Subrecipients and City departments normally have 30 days to provide the City with corrective actions taken to address any noted findings.
+Individualized technical assistance is provided, as noted above, as soon as compliance concerns are identified.
+For CDBG capital projects, monitoring also includes compliance with regulatory agreement requirements.
+For HOME funded activities, annual monitoring is undertaken to ensure that for renter occupied units, household income, rents and utility allowances are in compliance with applicable limits pursuant to the affordability covenant.
+For ownership units, annual monitoring of occupancy is conducted throughout the affordability period.